velle/dbf/README.md

 ----------

-Table -- represents a single .dbf/.dbt (or .fpt) file combination and provides access to records; suports the sequence access and 'with' protocols.
+Table -- represents a single .dbf/.dbt (or .fpt) file combination and provides access to records; supports the sequence access and 'with' protocols.
 Temporary tables can also live entirely in memory.

-Record -- repesents a single record/row in the table, with field access returning native or custom data types; supports the sequence, mapping, attribute access (with the field names as the attributes), and 'with' protocols.
+Record -- represents a single record/row in the table, with field access returning native or custom data types; supports the sequence, mapping, attribute access (with the field names as the attributes), and 'with' protocols.
 Updates to a record object are reflected on disk either